Satyam-git-hub/ebpf-runtime-guard/README.md

 ## 📝 License

-This project is released under the MIT License.
+This project is released under the Apache License 2.0.
 See LICENSE file for details.

 ## 🤝 Contributing